jamesmh/csharp-linq-vs-enumerator-benchmark/README.md

 So, there you have it!
 At run-time, c# optimizes single valued collections so you can pipe them through a chain of functions - each expecting and returning a collection.
 This seems to be done at a lower level - probably in the `Enumerator` class for the collections.
 This needs more digging in the source code for dotnetcore...

-The performance gain of doing this is significant if chaining multiple methods / operations.
+The performance gain of doing this is significant if chaining multiple methods/operations.

 What does this mean practically?